+Practicum Site: \\\\\ Academic Year: \\\\\

+In an effort to improve the effectiveness of the supervised practice portion of the MHP program, please respond to the following statements concerning your experience.
+Use the following rating scale:

+Strongly agree 4

+Agree 3

+Disagree 2

-Practic Academic Year: - of the supervised practice portion of the MHP erning your experience.
-Use the following ra Strongly agree 4 Agree 3 Disagree 2 Strongly disagree 1 Unable to comment 0 1.
-My knowledge and skill (from clas experiences) were assessed at the 4 3 2 1 0 2.
-I clearly understood to whom I wa as directly responsible to at all times.
-4 3 2 1 0 3. ructors/supervisors attempted to determine ossessed before assigning a particular 4 3 2 1 0 4.
-After the practicum instructors be I was given the opportunity to "try came familiar with my level of proficiency, y my wings".
-4 3 2 1 0 5.
-Based on my experience and skill, supervision I received as: I would describe the overall degree of Too close Commensurate w ith need Not close enough If not commensurate with need, p please comment: 6.
-I clearly understood what my assign of me. gnments were and what was expected 4 3 2 1 0 7.
-I understood the criteria for accep otable technical performance.
-4 3 2 1 0 8.
-I understood what was considered d acceptable student behavior.
-4 3 2 1 0 9.
-The practicum instructors establis hed daily learning objective for me.
-4 3 2 1 0
+Strongly disagree 1

+Unable to comment 0

+1. My knowledge and skill (from classroom and/or previous experiences) were assessed at the beginning of this practicum.
+43210 2.
+I clearly understood to whom I was directly responsible to at all times.
+43210 3.
+Throughout the rotation, the instructors/supervisors attempted to determine how much knowledge and skill I possessed before assigning a particular task.
+43210 4.
+After the practicum instructors became familiar with my level of proficiency, I was given the opportunity to "try my wings".
+43210 5.
+Based on my experience and skill, I would describe the overall degree of supervision I received as: Too close Commensurate with need Not close enough

+If not commensurate with need, please comment:

 Appendix C Continued...

-Use the following rating scale: Strongly agree Agree 3 2 Disagree Strongly disagree 1 Unable to comment 0 10.
+6. I clearly understood what my assignments were and what was expected of me.
+4 3 2 1 0 7.
+I understood the criteria for acceptable technical performance.
+1 0 8.
+I understood what was considered acceptable student behavior.
+1 0 9.
+The practicum instructors established daily learning objective for me.
+1 0 Use the e following rating scale: Strongly agree 4 Agree 3 Disagree 2 Strongly disagree 1 Unable to comment 0 10.
 My rotation provided experiences that reinforced the knowledge and skill I had when I entered the rotation.
-4 3 2 1 0 The rotation provided new experiences from which I could learn and 11. grow professionally.
-4 3 2 1 0 12.
+1 0 11.
+The rotation provided new experiences from which I could learn and grow professionally.
+1 0 12.
 The rotation was a well-rounded experience.
-4 3 2 1 0 4 3 2 1 0 13.
+2 1 0 13.
 There were areas that were over or underemphasized.
-Identify those areas.
+1 0 Identify those areas.

 How was this advantageous or disadvantageous to you?

 14. I received constructive evaluations and comments about my progress.
-4 3 2 1 0 15.
-I received these often enough to help me correct my weaknesses.
-4 3 2 1 0 16.
-I received feedback about my performance: Final Daily or whenever appropriate Midway 17.
-I feel the following could improve this practicum rotation:
+4 3 2 1 0

+- 15. I received these often enough to help me correct my weaknesses.
+4 3 2 1 0 - 16.
+I received feedback about my performance: